 The Quantock Hills is an Area of Outstanding Natural Beauty (AONB) west of Bridgwater in Somerset and has many beautiful walks.
 This circular walk from Weacombe & Bicknoller Combe is a 5 1/2 mile walk through moorland, ancient parklands, agricultural land and woods.
 The walk boasts panoramic views and diverse terrain with a distinctive character and natural beauty.

-1. Start at Beacon Hill Car Park (TA4 4EB).
+1. Start at Staple Plain Car Park (TA4 4EB).
 From here, walk from the south-west corner of car park, left downhill (green National Trust arrow) through the trees.

 2. At the bottom, turn right towards the cottages at Weacombe.